LiteVar/LiteAgent/README.md

 ```

 ### 3. Run
+#### 3.1 Preparation
+>- Build LiteAgent web in nodejs environment(please refer to lite_agent_web/README.md), and then replace it to the directory: docker/nginx/html/
+>- Build LiteAgent backend app in java environment(please refer to lite_agent_backend/README.md), and then replace it to the directory: docker/LiteAgent/app/
+#### 3.2 Beginning
 - Pull up services by docker compose
 - Please make sure docker, docker compose plugin are installed on your machine
 ```